fly-apps/postgres-ha/README.md

 Init gets you going with a Fly application and generates a config file.

 ### Set secrets
-This app requires `SU_PASSWORD` and `REPL_PASSWORD` environment variables.
+This app requires `SU_PASSWORD` and `REPL_PASSWORD` environment variables and gives users the option to create a "root" account on new database clusters using 'OPERATOR_PASSWORD'.

-`SU_PASSWORD` is the PostgreSQL super user password, the username is `flypgadmin`.
+`SU_PASSWORD` is the PostgreSQL super user password, and the username is `flypgadmin`.
 You can use this to administer the database once it's running.
 You should create less privileged users for your applications to use.

 `REPL_PASSWORD` is used to replicate between instances.

+'OPERATOR_PASSWORD' is used to create a "root" user when a cluster is initialized.

 > `flyctl secrets set SU_PASSWORD=<PASSWORD> REPL_PASSWORD=<PASSWORD>`